zhendrikse/tdd/tdd-katas/elephant-carpaccio/README.md

    - Each team writes down on paper the 10-20 demo-able user stories ("slices") they will develop and possibly demo.
    - Each story should be doable in 3-8 minutes.
-   - No slice is just mockup of a UI, creation of a data table or data structure.
+   - No slice is just a mockup of a UI, the creation of a data table or data structure.
    - All demos show real input & output (not test harness).
 3. **15 minutes**: Discussion
-   - Instructor/facilitator leads discussion of the slices, what is and isn't acceptable, solicits ways to slice finer.
+   - Instructor/facilitator leads discussion of the slices, what is and isn't acceptable, and solicits ways to slice finer.
 4. **40 minutes**: Development
-   - A fixed time-box of 40 minutes, five 8-minute development sprints, clock does not stop.
+   - A fixed time-box of 40 minutes, five 8-minute development sprints, the clock does not stop.
 At the end of each sprint, each team shows its product to another team.
 5. Debrief